vocdoni/vocdoni-circuits-artifacts/README.md

  - [`aggregator_hashes.txt`](./aggregator/aggregator_hashes.txt): SHA256 hashes of the above artifacts.

 ## References
- - Backend Repository: vocdoni-sequencer
- This repository utilizes the artifacts generated in this repository to validate and aggregate votes within the Vocdoni DaVinci Protocol.
+ - DaVinci Sequencer Repository: [vocdoni-sequencer](https://github.com/vocdoni/vocdoni-sequencer) - This repository utilizes the artifacts generated in this repository to validate and aggregate votes within the Vocdoni DaVinci Protocol.

- - Circom Circuits Repository: z-ircuits
- Contains the Circom circuits for generating the Ballot Proof used by the Vote Verifier.
+ - Circom Circuits Repository: [z-ircuits](https://github.com/vocdoni/z-ircuits) - Contains the Circom circuits for generating the Ballot Proof used by the Vote Verifier.